William Harding School Council

 • We will ensure that the School Council is representative of the school community.

-• Pupil engagement and participation guidelines are used so that all councillors are active participants.
+• Pupil engagement and participation guidelines are used so that all counsellors are active participants.
 These will be signed by all participants at the commencement of Council Meetings.

 • All meetings encourage and promote mutual respect for all.